edgio-docs/edgio-docs/guides/applications/v7/security/dashboard.md

 ## Log Events {/*log-events*/}

-{{ PRODUCT }} provides log data for recent events within the {{ PORTAL }}.
+{{ PRODUCT }} provides log data for recent events within the **Log Events** section of the {{ PRODUCT_SECURITY }} dashboard.
 Use this log data to analyze specific requests that were flagged as violations of your security configuration.

 **To view recent event logs**
 1. Navigate to the **Dashboard** page.